ScottGledhill/Mental-Health-Chat-App/README.md

-~ provider is a react-redux component that wraps app and provides store to all children ~ an action happens addMessage/addUser/messageReceived/populateUsersList ~ reducer takes two arguments, state and action, returns the next state after action ~ appropriate container mapDispatchToProps and sends props to appropriate component ~ component deals with presentational logic and app.js displays component ~ combineReducers, combines both user and message reducers to provide one single state 'tree'
+~ provider is a react-redux component that wraps app and provides store to all children ~ an action happens addMessage/addUser
+~ reducer takes two arguments, state and action, returns the next state after action ~ appropriate container mapDispatchToProps and sends props to appropriate component ~ component deals with presentational logic and app.js displays component ~ combineReducers, combines both user and message reducers to provide one single state 'tree'

+todo:
+create user log in so author isnt hardcoded to me and multiple people can msg add websockets allow multiple people in chat room add links to support pages such as samaritans etc